Chandrashekhar-1995/pos/README.md

   -- install react in root with name client
   -- all client documention in client's readme.md file -- Set default layout with ant design
+  -- for running backend and frontend smoothly npm i concurrently in backend -- setup concurrently